Feutre-alt/holbertonschool-shell/permissions/README.md

 3 - Change to betty the hello files's property
 4 - Create new empty file name hello
-5 - Add execute permissions to the hello file's owner
+5 - Add execute permissions to the hello file's owner 6 - Add script to change multiple permissions for hello file